EiriasValar/FF4FE-Tracker/README.md

 - Accommodate streaming better (customizable background colour?)
 - Expand the shop weapon and armour items into short submenus?
 - Make the location area groupings collapsible
+- More consistent section styling; frames around every section, or would that be too busy?

 # TODO housekeeping
 - Consistent icon handling